Rotator cuff pain: why rest makes it worse

 How long does recovery take?

-Mild to moderate rotator cuff tendinopathy typically improves over 8 to 12 weeks with consistent loading exercises.
+Mild to moderate rotator cuff tendinopathy often improves over several weeks to months with consistent, progressive loading.
 Severe cases with significant tendon degeneration may take longer.
 The key is not just doing the exercises but progressing the load over time.
 A physiotherapist will guide you through this progression and assess whether you need additional treatment such as corticosteroid injection, shockwave therapy, or in rare cases, surgical review.
 If your pain started after a specific incident like a fall or a forceful throw and is very severe, an MRI may be needed to rule out a significant rotator cuff tear.